This article applies to Contextual Commerce. (Looking for Classic Commerce documentation?)

-To modify the products, pricing, discounts, billing dates, or coupons for an existing subscription, click EDIT.
+To modify the products, pricing, quantity, discounts, coupons, or billing dates for an existing subscription, simply click the name of the subscription product.
 The subscription Edit page will load.

 A subscription edit review page will load, showing you a comparison of the subscription's settings before your edit and after your edit.
 Items that have changed will be shaded in red in the Subscription Now section and shaded in green in the Subscription After Changes section.
 To continue the example, notice that changing the Quantity also changes what the Next Billing Amount will be.

 Click CONFIRM to confirm the change, or click CANCEL to cancel the changes (not the subscription).

 If the edit you have made will result in a new total price, the new price will take effect upon the Next Billing Date.
 However, upon confirming the edit, you may be given the option to generate a prorated charge for the remainder of the current subscription period.

 Note about subscriptions older than six months